 · Members will seek to ensure that officers have a better understanding of their duties of compliance with PACE and CPIA Codes and what is required of them in the preparation of the details of the case before it goes to a trial advocate

-Robyn Murdo-Smith continues to lead the team and we have an ever growing number of members presenting seminars, assisting with mock trials and training members of the Metropolitan Police Special Constabulary.
+Robyn Murdo-Smith continues to lead the team and all of our members are committed to presenting seminars and assisting with Mock Trials.
 This consists of issues specific to their role and includes an evidence giving exercise and examination by Barristers.

 In the Roadshows we focus on the OIC Skills of police officers from those who are new to the job up to and including those senior investigating officers who are part of the service that specialise in the most serious crime.
 We continue to build this team with the newer members of Chambers willingly giving their time and invaluable insight into what is needed by advocates prosecuting cases of a less serious nature than those at the very senior end and where officers are also likely to be junior or inexperienced.
 We strive to improve the interaction between police investigators and the prosecution in order to promote excellence in investigation and prosecution, at all levels.